 Your coach owner's guide is printed directly from Newgle, Newmar's dynamic, multi-faceted knowledge center created specifically for Newmar coach owners and certified technicians.
 Because content pertaining to your coach is constantly evolving and changing, the only way we can provide you with access to the most up-to-date and relevant information is by linking you directly to it!
 Much of our information comes directly from the manufacturer of the items that are specific to your coach model and year, so we urge you to check out the site for any additional information that may not (currently) be included in your owner's guide.
-For more information on Newgle, refer to the Newgle information page in this section of your owner's guide.
+For more information, refer to the Introduction to Newgle article.